mathetian/CComet/README.md

 CComet
 ======
-CComet is A tiny [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) Based on [EventServer](https://github.com/mathetian/EventServer)
+CComet is a tiny [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) based on [EventServer](https://github.com/mathetian/EventServer) and it is developed and maintained by [Yulong Tian](http://github.com/mathetian).
+To be specific, `CComet` uses the http module provided by `EventServer`.

 [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) is a technology for push-notification server.
 It allows a web server to push data to a browser through HTTP protocal.
-In other atomsphere, such as android and windows phone, it can behaves [GCM](developer.android.com/google/gcm/‎) and [MPNS](http://msdn.microsoft.com/en-us/library/windows/apps/hh913756.aspx).
+In other atomsphere, such as android and windows phone, it can behaves [GCM](http://developer.android.com/google/gcm/‎) and [MPNS](http://msdn.microsoft.com/en-us/library/windows/apps/hh913756.aspx).

-[EventServer](https://github.com/mathetian/EventServer) is a light-weighted network programming framework written by [mathetian](https://github.com/mathetian).
-To reduce redundant code, I remove some features, such as timer event and select selector, and add a tiny-http server based on it.

-Notice: the version of `EventServer` library used by `CComet` is outdated.

 CComet can be used as the messaging server of many applications.
 To demonstrate the use of the library, I have provided a webchat demo in this project.
 In future, I will also provide sdks for android and windows phone apps.

-Our work is mainly inspired by [icomet](https://github.com/ideawu/icomet) and I have taken many interesting idea from [ideawu](https://github.com/ideawu)(from blogs and source code).
+Our work is mainly inspired by [icomet](https://github.com/ideawu/icomet) and I have taken many interesting idea from [ideawu](https://github.com/ideawu), both from blogs and source code.
 Thanks for `ideawu`.
-Thanks again for open-source group.
+Thanks again for OSC (Open Source Community).

 ## Usage

-Start the server.
+### 1. Start the server.

 ```shell
 git clone https://github.com/mathetian/CComet